-Admission of Children below Compulsory School Age and Deferred Entry
+Admission of Children below Compulsory School Age and Deferred Entry the final term of the school year for which an offer was made.

-A child is entitled to a full-time place in the September following their fourth birthday.
-A child's parents may defer the date at which their child, below compulsory school age, is admitted to the school, until later in the school year but not beyond the point at which they reach compulsory school age, or beyond the beginning of the final term of the school year for which an offer was made.
 A child may take up a part-time place until later in the school year, but not beyond the point at which the child reaches compulsory school age.
 Upon receipt of the offer of a place a parent should notify the school in writing, as soon as possible, that they wish to either defer their child's entry to the school or take up a part-time place.